Being hungry means more than just missing a meal. It’s a debilitating crisis that has more than 820 million people in

 Twenty percent of all children around the world are undernourished.
 And most of them are suffering from long-term malnourishment that has serious health implications that will keep them from reaching their full potential.

 Malnutrition causes stunting — when the body fails to fully develop physically and mentally — and increases a child’s risk of death and lifelong illness.
 A child who is chronically hungry cannot grow or learn to their full ability.
 In short, it steals away their future.

 Hunger affects children the most and prevents them from building a full, healthy life.
 PHOTO: Sean Sheridan for Mercy Corps

-Around 9 million people die of hunger and hunger-related diseases every year, more than double the lives taken by AIDS, malaria and tuberculosis in 2016.
+Around 9 million people die of hunger and hunger-related diseases every year, more than the lives taken by AIDS, malaria and tuberculosis combined.

 Every 10 seconds, a child dies from hunger.
 Poor nutrition is responsible for nearly half of all deaths in children under the age of 5 — about 3 million children die each year because their bodies don’t have enough of the basic nutrients they need to function and grow.
 Read about how hunger is threatening nearly 18 million lives in Yemen ▸

 What can we do about it?

 There is 17 percent more food available per person than there was 30 years ago.
 And if all the world's food were evenly distributed, there would be enough for everyone to get 2,700 calories per day — even more than the minimum 2,100 requirement for proper health.
 But 25 percent of the world's food calories are lost or wasted before they’re consumed.